Therapeutic ClassificationsAngiotensin II Receptor Antagonist/Thiazide Combination

 Pharmacologic ClassificationsAngiotensin II Receptor Antagonist

-Drugs with direct action on the renin-angiotensin system can cause injury or death to the developing fetus.
-Discontinue valsartan/hydrochlorothiazide therapy as soon as possible when pregnancy occurs .
+Drugs that act directly on the renin-angiotensin system can cause injury or death to the developing fetus when used during pregnancy.
+Stop therapy as soon as possible if pregnancy is detected .

-Valsartan is an angiotensin II receptor blocker (ARB).
-It works by blocking a substance in the body that causes the blood vessels to tighten.
-Valsartan relaxes the blood vessels and lowers blood pressure.
-A lower blood pressure will increase the supply of blood and oxygen to the heart.
+Olmesartan is an angiotensin II receptor blocker (ARB).
+It works by blocking a substance in the body that causes blood vessels to tighten.
+As a result, olmesartan relaxes the blood vessels.
+This lowers blood pressure and increases the supply of blood and oxygen to the heart.

 This medicine is available only with your doctor's prescription.